Juicy/slot-all/README.md

 WebComponentsJS Shadow DOM polyfill has some limitations.
 It does ignore `node.remove()` and `.insertAdjacentElement()` calls, meaning it cannot be observed or reflected in shadow root.
-This result in `slot-all` element being unable to react on child nodes been added or removed using this methods.
+This result in `slot-all` element being unable to react on child nodes been added or removed using these methods.
 If you are targeting polyfilled environments try using `node.parentNode.removeChild(node)` and `insertBefore`.
 See issues https://github.com/webcomponents/shadydom/issues/260, https://github.com/webcomponents/shadydom/issues/261, https://github.com/webcomponents/shadydom/issues/262, https://github.com/webcomponents/shadydom/issues/263.

 ## [Contributing and Development](CONTRIBUTING.md)